aces/Loris/modules/datadict/test/TestPlan.md

 4. Check that selecting multiple instruments returns all relevant results.
 5. Check that the table can be sorted according to any column (ascending and descending).
   [Automation Testing]
-6. Check that pushing the Clear button sets the Description search field to 'All', the Instruments search field to 'All instruments', clears the search keyword text field and performs a search with these criteria.
-Validate the results.
+6. Ensure that 'Clear Filters' button works.
-  [Automation Testing]
+  [Manual Testing]
 7. Check that if (and only if) you have the 'data_dict_edit' permission you can edit the Description field.
 Edit a description, access the Candidate Profile page and access the Data Dictionary page again.
 Make sure the edit was saved.